Cyanistic/website/src/content/software/neovim.md

 description: "The ultimate text editor"
 ---

 Of course I use neovim.
+It's a powerful text editor with an established plugin ecosystem and community.